rajanikanth/happywheelersapi/README.md

 # happywheelersapi

+Clone this repo
+and run ./mvnw to start the server

+Run with Jar

+./mvnw -Pprod clean verify
+java -jar target/happywheelersapi-0.0.1-SNAPSHOT.jar

 This application was generated using JHipster 6.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.2.0](https://www.jhipster.tech/documentation-archive/v6.2.0).

 This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.